When does Squad Plan hacking begin?

 Based on our historical data, and thanks to our recruitment and training capabilities, as well as our ability to innovate internal processes, we are fully capable of taking on between 5 and 10 new applications each month.

 How long does it take you to review a new commit?

 The goal is 100% coverage.
 Therefore, there will be results regarding system vulnerabilities continuously throughout the contract period.
 We take into account all pushes to the tested branch, which are monitored using automated scripts (robots) that extract and analyze the changes made to the source code every night.

 What are the scheduled activities during the Squad Plan test?

 Once the setup has been completed and everything is ready for the service, the security tests start.
 The steps are as follows:

 The project leader schedules the start meeting (teleconference).

 Supplies request (access to environments and code).

-The admin user invites all project stakeholders including the developers.
-(They must have
+The admin user invites all project stakeholders, including the developers.
+(They must have Google Apps or Office365.)

 Project stakeholders access vulnerabilities and start remediation.